 CONTACT THE BENTON LAW FIRM | DALLAS, TEXAS PERSONAL INJURY ATTORNEY

 The attorneys of The Benton Law Firm understand that pedestrian accidents are quite often severe and involve life-altering injuries.
-If you or a loved one have been involved in a pedestrian accident, contact our Dallas personal injury attorney as soon as possible.
+Contact our Dallas personal injury attorney immediately if you or a loved one have been involved in a pedestrian accident.
 The limitations period on a pedestrian accident begins running the day of the accident.
-Our attorney needs to be able to gather all documents which may be more difficult the longer you wait to bring a claim for your injuries.
+Our attorney needs to be able to gather all documents, which may be more difficult the longer you wait to bring a claim for your injuries.
 Contact our Dallas offices today at (214) 777-7777 for your initial free consultation.

 Pedestrian Accident FAQs

 Not necessarily.
-When an accident occurs between a driver and a pedestrian, the driver is most commonly found liable, but this is not always the case.
-It is possible for pedestrians to be found either partially or fully liable as well.
-If the driver had to swerve to avoid a road defect and collided with a pedestrian as a result, then the municipality responsible for the road defect may be found liable.
-In some instances, both the driver and the pedestrian may be at fault, making the task of determining liability very difficult.
-If you have been involved in a pedestrian accident and are not sure who is liable, be sure to speak with an attorney.
+When an accident occurs between a driver and a pedestrian, the driver is most commonly found liable, but this is not always true.
+Pedestrians can be found either partially or fully liable as well.
+Suppose the driver had to swerve to avoid a road defect and collided with a pedestrian.
+In that case, the municipality responsible for the road defect may be found liable.
+In some instances, the driver and the pedestrian may be at fault, making determining liability difficult.
+If you have been involved in a pedestrian accident and are unsure who is liable, speak with an attorney.

-After any type of accident, the most important thing you can do is gather and document information.
-It is essential that you have a detailed account of the accident.
-Be sure to document your injuries and any losses or expenses related to your accident.
+After an accident, gathering and documenting information is the most important thing you can do.
+You must have a detailed account of the accident.
+Document your injuries and any losses or expenses related to your accident.
 The more information you have regarding your accident and injuries, the easier it will be to file a claim and receive compensation.
 You will also need to find a skilled attorney to represent you.
 The right attorney will be able to guide you through a complex case and help ensure that you receive the compensation you deserve.

-Under Texas law, you have two years from the date of your injury to start your case.
+Under Texas law, you have two years from injury to start your case.
 This is called the statute of limitations.
 If you try to bring your case before a court after the deadline, the judge can refuse to hear it.

 You won’t be awarded damages regardless of the facts of your case because of a technicality.
 You need to contact a lawyer as soon as possible after your accident so they can make sure that settlement proceedings start before you run out of time.